 Artichoke Lemon Pesto

-- 1 cup finely grated hard Italian cheese
+- 1/2 cup Asiago cheese, finely grated

-- salt and pepper
+- salt and fresh cracked black pepper

 To serve with pasta